| | | English Synonyms Page By Leon

 ENLIGHTENMENT).
 Also, the expression "to see the light"

-You could also say, "watch a movie".
+means: to apprehend truth 2. see a movie You could also say, "watch a movie".
 I do not know

 how "see a movie" came to be acceptable speech, but it